Ashima Shiraishi: Biography

 Shiraishi was born in New York City on April 3, 2001.
 She is the only child of Tsuya and Hisatoshi Shiraishi, who immigrated from Japan in 1978 to New York City.
 Her father, Hisatoshi "Poppo" Shiraishi, was trained as a dancer in Butoh.
+Shiraishi grew up in Chelsea, Manhattan.
 When she was 6 years old, her parents took her to Central Park, where she started climbing at Rat Rock.
 She later climbed at Brooklyn Boulders in Gowanus, Brooklyn.

 Shiraishi began climbing competitively at age 7, in 2008, and paired with coach Obe Carrion, an accomplished climber.
 Their partnership ended in 2012, largely due to tensions and disagreements between Carrion and Shiraishi's father, who has coached her since.

 At age 8, Shiraishi climbed the classic boulder problem Power of Silence (V10), in Hueco Tanks, Texas.
 At age 9, she climbed Chablanke (V11/12) and Roger in the Shower (V11) in Hueco Tanks, and several other difficult boulders.
-At age 10, she climbed Fred Nicole's notorious Crown of Aragorn (V13) also in Hueco Tanks.
-She is the youngest person ever to climb this grade, and one of very few female climbers to climb a confirmed V13.
+At age 10, she climbed Fred Nicole's notorious Crown of Aragorn (V13) also in Hueco Tanks, and is the youngest person ever to climb this grade.

 Shiraishi also excelled in lead climbing.
 At age 11, in October 2012, she climbed Southern Smoke at the Red River Gorge, a grade 5.14c (8c+) sport route, becoming the youngest person to climb a route of this difficulty.